jcrew/project.euler/README.md

 project.euler
 =============
-Personnel project.euler in python, guess this is a good way to get used to std python
+Personnel project.euler in python.
+I believe eula project gives me some of motivation for learning programming languages.

 One
 ---